owkin/fedeca/experiments/pdac/README.md

 :warning: Careful there should be only one file in the folder to avoid undefined behavior as the whole content of the folder will be registered :warning:

+Note: instructions below are somewhat stale as the scripts have been improved now, providing all the right datasets have been registered, there is a logic based on naming conventions to select the right ones using only user-defined arguments.

 # Execute FedECA on real data

 Change dataset key and datasample keys in `fl_run.py` to the actual